-As we mentioned before, your About Page should have personality.
+As mentioned before, your About Us page should have personality.
 You don’t have to be a comedian.
 You don’t have to be suave.
 You just have to be you.
 Are you a parent?
 Are you active in the community?
 Introduce visitors to you.

 3. Mention your credentials

-Your About Page is an open invitation for you to brag until your heart’s content... just don’t be uppity about it.
+Your About Us page is an open invitation for you to brag to your heart’s content, within reason.
 If you have awards, mention them.
 If you’ve been featured in a publication, mention it.
-If you’ve been invited to speak at a local or non-local event, mention it!
-Your About Page is a great opportunity to establish your authority and expertise.
+If you’ve been invited to speak at an event, mention it!
+Your About Us page is a great opportunity to establish your authority and expertise.

 4. Include a CTA

-Don’t sell at any point during your About Page, but at the end, give readers an option to continue their relationship with you by contacting you or engaging with your business in another way.
+Don’t sell at any point during your About Us page, but at the end, give readers an option to continue their relationship with you by contacting you or engaging with your business in another way.
+This is called a Call to Action, or CTA.
 This is a great place to invite readers to get a free quote or download the decking style guide you’ve created for this purpose.

 The Contact Us Page

-The contact page will typically have high traffic and will change the least over time.
-It will likely be one of the simplest to write, but it’s definitely worth spending a little extra time on to optimize it for the most leads possible.
+The Contact Us page will typically have high traffic and will change the least over time.
+It will likely be one of the simplest to write, but it’s definitely worth spending a little extra time on to optimize it to generate the most leads possible.

 I’ve broken down some options below.

 You can take your communication to the next level by having a CTA above the fold on the contact page that directs your visitors to fill out a form for you to contact them.
-Don’t make these super complicated: name, phone, email, maybe a few job related details, and a spot to write in a custom message.
+Don’t make the form super complicated: name, phone, email, maybe a few job-related details, and a spot to write in a custom message should suffice.

-Here’s a great example from Sunshine Sunrooms, who actually use a popup on top of their normal contact form.
+Here’s a great example from Sunshine Sunrooms, which actually uses a popup on top of the normal contact form.

 The fewer the questions, the more likely it is that someone will actually fill out the form.
-In fact, the sweet spot for contact forms was found in a Quicksprout study to be three fields.
+In fact, the sweet spot for contact forms (found in a Quicksprout study) is three fields.

 Zendesk takes it a step further by giving you a low-cost attendant who will answer the phone as your company, ask simple screening questions, and field simple questions like hours of operations and directions so you can focus more on doing what you do best.

 This is pretty simple.
-Try to keep it branded.
-A simple email@example.com works great.
+Try to keep your email addresses branded.
+A simple firstname.lastname@example.org works great.

 Live chat can be a really great option in certain niches.
-With companies like Tawk.to you can get up and running with live chat easily and at no cost to you.
+With companies like Tawk.to you can get up and running with live chat easily at no cost.
 The messages can be routed to your computer or even to your cell phone when you are on the go so you can easily chat with potential leads anywhere and anytime.

 You can set hours for your live chat and away messages where people can leave messages for you to respond to during normal business hours, so you never miss a lead.
 Of course, you can also pay companies like Tawk.to and Zendesk to attend to the chats on your behalf.

-While their success is a good marker, it’s difficult to know if yours would have similar results.
-It depends greatly on your customer demographics and your ability to keep up with messages and activity on your pages.
+While others' success is a good marker, it’s difficult to know if your efforts would have similar results.
+It greatly depends on your customer demographics and your ability to keep up with messages and activity on your pages.
 Overall your social media presence on your Contact Us page should be bold and clearly clickable so that your visitors know that you are approachable and have more avenues for creating a discussion.

 Final Thoughts on Websites

 A study by Nectafy found that 88 percent of consumers who search for a type of local business on their mobile devices end up calling or going to that business within 24 hours.
-Having an easy-to-use mobile site with features like push-to-call can drastically increase the number of leads you get via your site.
+Having an easy-to-use mobile site with features like push-to-call can drastically increase the number of leads you get from your website.